peterhoward42/minikafka/docs/log.md

             *  provide the new argument from cli
         *  log should say which sort of store
         *  test config as mem
-        o  in prep for below have NewFileServer create root dir and null index file when not present and test these.
+        *  in prep for below have NewFileServer create root dir and null index file when not present and test these.
             *  code
-            o  test
+            *  test
+                *  when rootdir does not exist
+                *  round trip virgin to not virgin next message number
+        *  Full regression test run
+        *  Have the server log the culling time o  Restart testing cli for both storeage options
+            *  In mem store
+            *  filestore where no such dir o  filestore on prev used dir o  when server from cli using existing rootDir, it says next stored message is being saved as message number 1?
+                    *  get to bottom of
+                        *  message culling is losing knowledge of current file and thencenext msg nuber
+                            *  make sure capture with failing suite test
+                            *  design solution
+                            *  code and test the solution incrementally
+                                *  code
+                                *  test up from index upwards
+                            o  rename method in index to say next o  after production of 4 messages, consumer clie saying poll only got 1 (which may be ok), but that nextmsgNum advanced to 2 - which is wrong. o  put temp logging in to debug o  get to bottom of
-                *  when rootdir does not exist o  round trip virgin to not virgin next message number o  Restart testing cli for both storeage options o  update readme for rootDir env var o  Update main git branch with this o  Check in and push flat-msg-storage-files o  Check out and pull main o  Merge flat-xxx o  Push to main
+                    o  make sure capture fix in a test o  after production of 4 messages, consumer clie saying o  can the installed artefacts have less clashing names? o  update readme for rootDir env var and expiry o  Update main git branch with this o  Check in and push flat-msg-storage-files
+    o  Check out and pull main
+    o  Merge flat-xxx
+    o  Push to main
+o  update readem with build / run script o  should there be some tests for the higher level packages? o  some protection for filling disks